dfinity/portal/README.md

 If proposed documentation additions do not follow the above guidelines, they will need to be revised.

+Additionally, it is recommended to create a branch for changes, then submit a PR that compares the Master branch to your branch.
+This is because the GitHub preview canister can only generate live previews of the proposed changes from branches.
+It cannot create previews from forks or branches of forks.

 ## Adding a document

 To add a new documentation page, first find the category on the sidebar that you'd like to create a new document under.
 Then, navigate into that subdirectory in the repo and create a new documentation page.
 See the [repo structure](#repo-structure) outline for more information.